Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-Nikola Jokic and his Denver Nuggets teammates face the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+The Denver Nuggets, Nikola Jokic included, will play at 8:30 PM on Monday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-Let's dive into the prop bets available for Jokic, using stats and trends to make good predictions.
+Below, we look at Jokic's stats and trends to help you find the best prop bets.

 Nikola Jokic Prop Bets vs. the Lakers